Why do we think this is the only reality? Perhaps there are other realities and other modes of experiencing the

 “When a warrior learns to stop the internal dialogue, everything becomes possible; the most far-fetched schemes become attainable.” ― Carlos Castaneda“Our normal expectations about reality are created by a social consensus.
 We are taught how to see and understand the world.
 The trick of socialization is to convince us that the descriptions we agree upon defining the limits of the real world.
 What we call reality is only one way of seeing the world, a way that is supported by social consensus.” ― Carlos Castaneda

 Reframing reality requires us to start with a blank slate.
 We must drop all prejudices and judgments and abandon our expectations.
 Moving beyond these prejudices enables us to “see” the other possibilities.
 A separate reality is beyond the tricks of the cultural narrative.
 There are many layers of reality.

 The critics argue that this series is purely fictional.
 But they do so wearing blinders because they profit from endorsing the collective illusion.

 Perception is a Gamble

 “The idea every perception is a gamble seems to me so obviously true that I continually am astonished that I could forget it so many times during the course of 24 hours.
 But to the extent that I remember it, I just can’t stay angry at anybody, so it’s a thing worth keeping in mind.” ― Robert Anton Wilson

-We think this is reality, but science, philosopher, mystic, shaman, and theologian all tell us there is much more to this existence.
-Perhaps you are ready to take the next steps to embark on an adventure to test the boundaries of your illusions about reality?
+We think this is reality, but science, philosophers, mystics, shaman, and theologians tell us much more about this existence.
+Perhaps you are ready to take the following steps to embark on an adventure to test the boundaries of your illusions about reality?
 If so, we can help.

 A separate reality is not only possible, and it is a necessity.
 If you live your entire life in the confines of the cultural narrative, you deprive yourself of the most incredible opportunity of all.
 Naïve realism is a self-imposed prison.
 There is too much proof available regarding altered and higher states of consciousness.
 Don’t miss the option to investigate other realms of reality.